 He was happy to see men of rank and influence in the community lending their aid to a design like this, but the originator of it was of a humbler grade.
 It was not by a bishop, or a judge or by clergymen, nor man of station, that this institution had been designed.
 It was by a humble carpenter, who had made it the constant object of his mind and heart for the last two years.
 He had spared neither time nor labour to bring the project forward.
 Undisheartened by rebuffs, he had persevered in his efforts to force it into notice, and he had at length succeeded.

-In the first annual report of the SFR, we learn that this person.
-For a number of years, he had ‘felt his spirit oppressed by the reflection that some hundreds of unhappy females were crowding the streets and lanes of the populous city’ whom the annual report described as ‘the disgrace of their sex, the common pest of Society, and a reproach to the religion we profess, but which had not led us to attempt anything for their improvement.’
+In the first annual report of the SFR, we learn that this person for a number of years, had ‘felt his spirit oppressed by the reflection that some hundreds of unhappy females were crowding the streets and lanes of the populous city’ whom the annual report described as ‘the disgrace of their sex, the common pest of Society, and a reproach to the religion we profess, but which had not led us to attempt anything for their improvement.’

 This unnamed humble carpenter was Philip Chapman, and he was described as ‘the truly worthy disciple of Christ who first suggested the formation of the Institution’.
 Who, then, was Philip Chapman?
 He did not become a member of the governing committee and took no part in any meetings in connection with the SFR after its formation.